connellrobert/pixelart-serverless-api/README.md

 - [ ] Convert hardcoded mapping for scheduler to aws paramater store configured in terraform
 - [ ] Add tracing configuration to terraform and xray sampling logic to functions
 - [ ] Add status function to poll the analytics table for completed results

+bugs
+- [ ] status errors when there are no attempts and only pulls the first.
+It should check for nil values and find the latest entry in the attempts
+- [ ] Poller still sends an sqs message even when erroring out.
+It's causing the result function to overwrite the db object and cause the entire request to be nil.